Parent Guide to Special Education

 What Special Education placements and services does Timothy provide?

 In the past, Timothy Christian School has provided a modified level of instruction both inside the regular classroom and in small group instruction in the Resource Room.
 We have made use of Educational Assistants (EA) and Personal Support Workers (PSW) as needed to meet the needs of the students.
-When required, we have received extra support through the services of Occupational Therapists (OT), Physiotherapists (PT), Speech Therapists (SLP), and nurses either through the Home and Community Care Support Services (HCCSS) or through a parent’s private funding (insurance coverage or private pay).
+When required, we have received extra support through the services of Occupational Therapists (OT), Physiotherapists (PT), Speech Therapists (SLP), and nurses either through the Ontario Health at Home (OHAH) or through a parent’s private funding (insurance coverage or private pay).
 Unlike the public system, we do not receive any special funding for laptops, iPads or other equipment used for educational needs.
 Likewise, we do not have any access to free psycho-educational assessments.
 Timothy does provide limited standardized assessments which are helpful to determine academic achievement in a variety of areas.

-How do I access services through the HCCSS?
+How do I access services through the OHAH?

 I think that my child might need an IEP.
 How do I request assessment?